slacy/blog/content/Introduction.md

 Hello and welcome to *TensorFlow from the Ground Up*!
 I'm [Steve](https://github.com/slacy), I'm an experienced Software Engineer, and I'm learning [TensorFlow](https://tensorflow.org).

-There is a lot of mystery, speculation, and promise in the field of Machine Learning, and as an engineer, my goal is to answer several big questions about ML in general:
+There is a lot of mystery, speculation, and promise in the field of Machine Learning.
+As an engineer learning these new systems, my goal is to answer several big questions about ML in general:

 > How do I determine if I can solve a specific problem using Machine Learning?
 >